 Bob Farrar, Coplin Plantation, University of Maine BA and Masters Degree in Public Administration.
 Raised in Gorham and began skiing at age 7 at the Gorham Kiwanis Ski Tow "The Big K" .
 Bob began a 35 year career in local government administration.
 Retired in 2016 after 27 years as Assistant City Manager/Director of Human Resources and Labor Relations for the city of Bangor.
 Bob served in many leadership roles for the Rotary International, Boy Scouts of America (Eagle Scout), Bangor Area Chamber of Commerce, Maine Town and City Manager's Assn, International City Manager's Assn.
 Bob and his wife spend summers at Green Lake thinking about skiing and making first chair at the Sugarloaf SuperQuad.

-Laurie Fitch, Portland and Greenwood: BS in Business Administration, USM.
+Laurie Fitch, Greenwood: BS in Business Administration, USM.
 Laurie has worked in the Investment Division at Unum Group since 1992, currently in the role of Sr. Investment Analyst.
 She is a member of the Professional Ski Instructors of America with Level II Alpine and Level I Telemark certifications.
 A lifelong skier, Laurie started skiing at Mt.
 Abram at age five.
 She began teaching skiing in 1981 and has taught at both Sunday River and Mt.
 Abram (and still does!).
 She presently serves as President of the Mt.
 Abram Ski Club, an independent 501(c)(3) organization providing training, education and scholarships for youth in Western Maine.
 She also enjoys cycling, golf, hiking, kayaking and other outdoor adventures in Maine.

 Cate Gilbane, Cape Elizabeth and Kingfield: Darmouth College, Nordic Team.
 During the early years, her family purchased a small farm house on the north side of Kingfield.
 One of five siblings, they were quite proud that their house was so close to the mountain - a mere 12 miles drive.
 Cate grew up within the Sugarloaf community and the whole family was very involved with the Sugarloaf Ski Club.
 The tradition still stands, and her two grown sons have followed in her footsteps making Sugarloaf their "Home" mountain.
 Cate is the current Chair of the P.W.
 Sprague Memorial Foundation.
 She has been the Annual Fund chair and Governance Committee Chair at Gordon School, East Providence, RI.
 She can be round managing real estate in Cape Elizabeth ME and Providence, RI or enjoying time in Kingfield Hiking, skiing or playing golf.